What is occupational therapy?

 Our occupational therapy service works with children and families to support them to carry out daily tasks such as playing, getting dressed and washing.

 Our occupational therapists assess how a child’s physical or psychological condition affects their ability to carry out daily tasks.
-We then work with each child to develop the right range of treatment and support to help them with these tasks.
+We work with each child and their family to plan steps forward.

 How we can help

-We work with children who have been admitted to hospital to support them throughout their recovery.
+We work with children who are staying at our hospital to support them throughout their recovery.
 We also work closely with community teams to get the right support in place for when your child leaves hospital and returns home.

 We offer specialist outpatient clinics to assess children with complex health needs.